turingschool/curriculum/tutorials/performance/measuring.markdown

 #### GIF Graph

-To generate an GIT graph, which is highly recommended, you'll need the `graphviz` library installed on your OS.
+To generate a GIT graph, which is highly recommended, you'll need the `graphviz` library installed on your OS.

 On OS X this can be done with `brew install graphviz`